The Overseas Battle

 In his 116-page Final Determination that was handed over to the ambassadors of the two countries on February 17, 2007, NE discussed every issue in detail.
 He gave six Determinations.

 Maximum design flood was a key basic difference between the two countries.
-India had evaluated Probable Maximum Flood at 16,500 m3/s (cubic meters per second) and Pakistan calculated it to be 14,900 m3/s.
+India had evaluated the Probable Maximum Flood at 16,500 m3/s (cubic meters per second) and Pakistan calculated it to be 14,900 m3/s.
 NE adopted the Indian calculation insisting: “Climate change, with the possible associated increase in floods, also encourages a prudent approach.”

-Baglihar dam has five main sluice spillways, three chute spillways and an auxiliary spillway located at different crest levels.
+Baglihar Dam has five main sluice spillways, three chute spillways and an auxiliary spillway located at different crest levels.
 From day one Islamabad was against any gated spillway.
 NE, however, ruled that gated spillways are “in conformity with the state of the art” and the conditions at the site of the dam “require a gated spillway”.
 He stated that gated spillways are “consistent with the provisions of the Treaty”.

 The two countries had completely diverse opinions on the level at which gated spillways would operate.
 Pakistan complained that the proposed orifice spillway was “not located at the highest level consistent with the provisions of the Treaty”.
-India’s position was that these were necessary to ensure safe passing of the design flood, and also a silt-free environment near the intakes for trouble-free operation.
+India’s position was that these were necessary to ensure the safe passing of the design flood, and also a silt-free environment near the intakes for trouble-free operation.

-NE ruled the gated chute spillway on the left wing were “at the highest level consistent with sound and economical design and satisfactory construction and operation of the works.”
+NE ruled the gated chute spillway on the left wing was “at the highest level consistent with sound and economical design and satisfactory construction and operation of the works.”
 Considering that the spillways were for “sediment control of the reservoir and evacuation of a large part of the design flood”, NE ruled these should be of the “minimum size and located at the highest level (808 m asl)”.
 But for ensuring “protection against flood of Pul Doda, the outlets should preferably be located 8 meter lower, at about elevation 800 m asl (meters above sea level).”

 “Sound operation of the outlets will necessitate carrying out maintenance of the reservoir with drawdown sluicing each year during the monsoon season,” the NE determined.
 “The reservoir level should be drawn down to a level of about 818 masl that is to say 17 m below that of the Dead Storage Level.”

 Pakistan had issues with dam crest elevation thinking it would be used to raise the pondage level.
-The dam design suggested a full pondage level of 840 m asl and the total freeboard above the full pondage level of 4.5 meters.
-NE did not find the freeboard at lowest elevation.
+The dam design suggested a full pondage level of 840 m asl and a total freeboard above the full pondage level of 4.5 meters.
+NE did not find the freeboard at the lowest elevation.
 “The Determination of the NE is that the freeboard should be of 3 m above the Full Pondage Level leading to a dam crest elevation at 843.0 m asl,” the verdict reads.
 “This is possible if the design of the chute spillway is optimised by minor shape adjustments in order to increase its capacity.”

 One of the main concerns of Pakistan was the pondage of 37.722 MCM (million cubic meters) in the dam, which, she believed exceeded “twice the pondage required for Firm Power” and was violating the provisions of the Treaty.
 NE insisted that “the values for maximum pondage stipulated by India as well as by Pakistan are not in conformity with the criteria laid down in the Treaty”.
 He ruled that maximum pondage should stay at 32.56 MCM and the corresponding Dead Storage Level must be an elevation of 836 m asl which is one meter higher than the level of the Indian design.

-Another major issue that Islamabad was consistently insisting on was the level of intake from dam to the two stages having three turbines of 150 MW each.
+Another major issue that Islamabad was consistently insisting on was the level of intake from the dam to the two stages having three turbines of 150 MW each.
 Each of the two tunnels, located at an elevation of 818 m asl were draining 430 cubic meters per second (cumecs) of water to run the turbines.
 NE was dissatisfied with the Indian design and changed it. “..intake level should be raised by 3 m and fixed at el.
 821 m asl,” he ruled.

-Of the six ‘determinations, three each favoured either of the two parties.
+Of the six determinations, three each favoured either of the two parties.
 For Pakistan, the spillway award was a severe blow.
-The NE upheld India’s design for maximum flood discharge and both the controversies on spillways.
-NE upheld Pakistani position on changing the elevation of the power intake channel, reducing the dam freeboard by 1.5 meters and lowering the pondage of the dam.
+The NE upheld India’s design for maximum flood discharge and both controversies on spillways.
+NE upheld the Pakistani position on changing the elevation of the power intake channel, reducing the dam freeboard by 1.5 meters and lowering the pondage of the dam.

 The NE, however, played a diplomat at the cost of the arbitration insisting that his decision was not rendered against one or the other party.
 “In principle, costs are to be borne by the unsuccessful party…The logical basis for this policy appears to be that a “successful” claimant has, in effect, been forced to go through the process in order to achieve success, and should not be penalized by having to pay for the process itself.
 The same logic holds true for a successful respondent, faced with an unmerited claim”, the Lattife report said.
 “In conclusion, having considered the content of his decision, paragraph 10 of Annexure F which gives him discretion in “special circumstances” and the practice of international tribunals, the NE decides to share the costs equally among the parties”.

 The win-win situation of the verdict led Islamabad and Delhi to claim victory.
-As politicians were hawking the victory, the engineers on site were assessing the impact the verdict woud have on account of changes in power intake.
+As politicians were hawking the victory, the engineers on site were assessing the impact the verdict would have on account of changes in power intake.
 This was considered crucial because experts at Roorkee had suggested the power intake should take off slightly at a lower elevation than designed.
-Now, NE wanted increase in elevation and the threat was formation of vortices and swirls which could trigger bubbling thus destabilizing the plant.
+Now, NE wanted an increase in elevation and the threat was the formation of vortices and swirls which could trigger bubbling thus destabilizing the plant.

-Installation of anti-vortex devices would require additional investment but the world famous hydrologist Dr Schwartz from Lahmeyer International GmbH, the SPDC consultants for the project, decided to go ahead.
+Installation of anti-vortex devices would require additional investment but the world-famous hydrologist Dr Schwartz from Lahmeyer International GmbH, the SPDC consultants for the project, decided to go ahead.
 Eventually, it worked: No swirls were formed.

-One great advantage that SPDC had was that the changes did not require any major dismantling as the work was still in progress and much below the spots where design-changes were ordered.
+One great advantage that SPDC had was that the changes did not require any major dismantling as the work was still in progress and much below the spots where design changes were ordered.

 But tensions continued.
 In August 2008, a month ahead of the trial runs, Pakistani Commission officials visited the site to see if the changes ruled by the NE were made.

 Soon after, when the reservoir filling started, a 7-member Pakistani Indus Commission landed to check it again in October third visit in less than three months.
-Treaty permits reservoir-filling between June 26 and August 31, a schedule SPDC followed.
+The treaty permits reservoir-filling between June 26 and August 31, a schedule SPDC followed.
 Islamabad said it was alright but they did not receive a minimum of 55000 cusecs discharge.
 They threatened to seek compensation as the discharge fall impacted people.
 However, they returned satisfied that low rainfall was the culprit and not the dam.

 LEAVE A REPLY